rems-project/cn-tutorial/docs/getting-started/tutorials/verif-pointers.md

-# Verification with Pointers to Structured Objects
+# Pointers to structured objects, verified

 Verifying CN programs involving structured objects raises a number of new issues.